-Smith-Magenis syndrome (SMS) is a global developmental delay disorder associated with typical behavioral and discrete external features such as brachycephaly, flat midface, broad nasal bridge, “M”-shaped curved upper lip with distinct philtrum incision, brachydactyly, and forearm constriction in infancy and early childhood.
+Smith-Magenis syndrome (SMS) is a global developmental delay disorder associated with typical behaviors and discrete external features, such as brachycephaly, flat midface, broad nasal bridge, M-shaped curved upper lip with distinct philtrum, brachydactyly, and forearm limitations in infancy and early childhood.
 The voice is often low and hoarse.
-Up to 70% of patients have hearing loss, often resulting from chronic middle ear infections (80-90%).
+Up to 70% of patients have hearing loss, often as a result of chronic middle ear infections (80-90%).
 About 30% have congenital malformations of the heart and/or kidneys.
 Foot deformities are common.
 Approximately 50% have myopia and occasionally related retinal detachment.
-Typical in SMS are tantrums, self-harming behavior and significant sleep disorders which can be very stressful for families.
-Many children with SMS are described as musical and most are good with computers which can be used for support.
+Tantrums, self-harming behavior and significant sleep disorders are typical in SMS and can be very stressful for families.
+Many children with SMS are described as musical and most are good with computers, which can be used for support.
 The prevalence is reported to be 1:15,000 to 1:25,000.
 However, SMS is probably underdiagnosed.

-SMS is caused by a microdeletion of variable size (ranging from 1.5 to 9 Mb, usually about 3.7 Mb) on the short arm of chromosome 17 (17p11.2) involving the RAI1 gene in 90%, and a pathogenic variant in the RAI1 gene in 10% of cases.
+SMS is caused by a microdeletion of variable size (ranging from 1.5 to 9 Mb, usually about 3.7 Mb) on the short arm of chromosome 17 (17p11.2) involving the RAI1 gene in 90% of cases and a pathogenic variant in the RAI1 gene in 10% of cases.
 The RAI1 gene is responsible for most of the symptoms of SMS.
-Additional 13 genes located in the deleted region modify the severity (contiguous gene syndrome).
-The microdeletion or variant occurs almost always de novo.
-Consequently, the risk of recurrence is low if a parental chromosomal structural change in chromosome 17 or a rare parental mosaicism has been ruled out for a RAI1 variant.
+An additional 13 genes located in the deleted region modify the severity (contiguous gene syndrome).
+The microdeletion or variant almost always occurs de novo.
+Consequently, the risk of recurrence is low if a parental chromosomal structural change in chromosome 17 or a rare parental mosaic for a RAI1 variant have been ruled out.
 Large deletions can be found with conventional chromosomal analysis, and the more common small ones with FISH analysis or a chromosomal microarray.